 From its cult-status bags to its Instagram-worthy footwear, Mansur Gavriel is known for its pleasing aesthetic.
-Despite its start as an online shop, the brand recently graced our presence with an IRL pop-up shop in SoHo.
-Stop by before it's gone and make sure to bring your camera.
+Despite its start as an online shop, the brand now has an NYC boutique.
+Stop by and make sure to bring your camera.

 Where: 134 Wooster St.